LittleBigPlanet: LittleBigPlanet Hub

 LittleBigPlanet Hub is an unreleased free-to-play game for the PlayStation 3.
 It was planned to be a downloadable title from the PlayStation Store which would have allowed players to create levels and play a curated selection of community levels from LittleBigPlanet and LittleBigPlanet 2 as well as 16 levels from the games' story modes.
 LittleBigPlanet Hub would also have contained weekly challenges, not found in other LittleBigPlanet games.
-Downloadable content purchased in other games were to be compatible with LittleBigPlanet Hub, and users were rumoured to be also able to access additional content from the PlayStation Store.
+Downloadable content purchased in other games were to be compatible with LittleBigPlanet Hub, and users were rumored to be also able to access additional content from the PlayStation Store.

 Since its announcement in August 2013, no further details about LittleBigPlanet Hub were revealed.
 In February 2024, a beta tester posted a video showing gameplay from a beta build onto YouTube, and shortly afterwards, with assistance, dumped it online for download.
 This makes the build playable through unofficial means, such as emulations like RPCS3 or PlayStation 3 homebrew.

 Sackboy: A Big Adventure

 Sackboy: A Big Adventure is a 2020 platform game developed by Sumo Digital and published by Sony Interactive Entertainment for the PlayStation 5 and the PlayStation 4.
 It was announced at the PlayStation 5 reveal event on June 11, 2020, and was released on November 12, 2020; a version for Windows was released on October 27, 2022, marking the series's first release on PCs.
 Unlike previous LittleBigPlanet entries with 2.5D platforming, A Big Adventure features a range of perspectives and 3D movement.
+It follows Sackboy as he attempts to stop the evil Vex from taking over Craftworld by collecting magical Dreamer Orbs.
+The game received mostly positive reviews.

 Ultimate Sackboy

 Ultimate Sackboy is a free-to-play endless running game developed by Exient Entertainment and released on mobile on 21 February 2023.
 It is the first LittleBigPlanet game to feature limited-time paid subscriptions known as "Marathons."
 In contrast to Run Sackboy!
-Run!, it adopts the style from Sackboy: A Big Adventure and is played in 3D.
+Run, it adopts the style from Sackboy: A Big Adventure and is played in 3D.

 Appearances in other games

 PlayStation All-Stars Battle Royale

-PlayStation All-Stars Battle Royale is a fighting crossover game developed by SuperBot Entertainment released on PS3 and PlayStation Vita on November 20, 2012.
+PlayStation All-Stars Battle Royale is a fighting crossover game developed by SuperBot Entertainment released on PS3 and PlayStation Vita on November 20, 2012, and received mixed critical reception.